zkonduit/ezkl/README.md

 More broadly:

-- Feel free to open up a discussion topic to ask questions.
+- Feel free to open up a discussion topic in [Discussions](https://github.com/zkonduit/ezkl/discussions) to ask questions.
+Alternatively, you may join the [EZKL Community Telegram Group](https://t.me/+76OjHb5CwJtkMTBh) to ask questions.

 - See currently open issues for ideas on how to contribute.

 - For PRs we use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming convention.

+- To report bugs or request new features [create a new issue within Issues](https://github.com/zkonduit/ezkl/issues) to inform the greater community.

 ----------------------